Bence Bicsák: 2014: Numerous successes. Heads off to university

 For 2014, the World Triathlon rankings database indicates that Bence Bicsák competed in 8 triathlon events.
 He won three Golds and one Bronze.
 Overall, in 75% of the events, he placed within the top 10.

 In 2014, as a Junior he finished 12th in the World Triathlon Grand Final in Edmonton, and also as a Junior he finished 5th at the Kitzbühel ETU Triathlon European Championships.
 As a Junior, he also won two European Cups, one in Tiszaujvaros, and another in Holten.

 In 2014, and for the second year in a row, Bence Bicsák won a gold medal in Hungary's National Sprint Distance Duathlon Championship.
 During the same year, his younger sister, Flora Bicsák, also won a gold medal at the National Duathlon Championships of Hungary.
 Beating 542 other competitors, Flora Bicsák also won a silver medal at the 2014 National Cross Country Championships.
 Both siblings, Bence and Flora, often trained together for triathlons.
 Their athletic success in 2014 yielded national media attention.

-At the 2014 Kitzbühel ETU Triathlon European Championships, Alistair Brownlee (the 2012 London Olympic Champion) won gold in the Men's Elite category.
-Shortly after Alistair's win, both Bence and his sister Flora were photographed with and inspired by Alistair Brownlee.
-Such inspiration helped the young Bence Bicsák go on to achieve future success as a professional triathlete.
-His sister Flora would participate a few months later in two events at the 2014 Nanjing Youth Olympic Games.
-Flora Bicsák finished 17th.

-It is noteworthy that sibling support and rivalry between triathletes occur frequently.
-For example, Jonathan Brownlee (Olympic Bronze & Silver medal winner) physically helped his brother Alistair over the finish line during the dramatic finish of the 2016 Cozumel Triathlon World series.
-The preceding act of sibling love and friendship made world-headlines.

 In June 2014, Bence Bicsák graduated from the Zalaegerszegi Zrínyi Miklós Gimnázium (High school).
 Dr. Lajos Bicsák, the athlete's dad, graduated from the same school in 1983.
 His younger sister Flora would also graduate from the same school in 2016.

 In January 2014.
 Bence Bicsák signed on as a triathlete of the Mogyi SE Baja-Pécs team.

 In 2014, Bence Bicsák got accepted into the Faculty of Business and Economics at the University of Pécs.
 Many decades earlier, both of his parents had graduated from a university of Pécs.
 He moved from Zalaegerszeg to the city of Pécs.
 In 2014 began training as a triathlete for PSN zrt.